What is Wormwood?

 What are the Health Benefits of Wormwood?

-Wormwood is used for Killing Parasites
+Wormwood for Parasites

 The compounds in wormwood are powerfully anthelmintic (anti-parasitic), and this is the most common use of wormwood plant.
 A parasite is an organism that lives on or in a host organism and gets its food from or at the expense of its host.
 In humans, parasites that live inside us use up our vitamins, proteins and other nutrients, depriving us of optimal nutrition.
 Not only do they steal nutrients from our body, they also eliminate waste inside us, releasing their toxic bacteria and viruses.
 Parasites are most commonly found in the colon, however, any part of the body is vulnerable to infestation: the lungs, liver, brain, blood, muscles, joints, skin, etc.